Admissions & Financial Aid Transfer Students

 - A written statement discussing the reasons why you want to transfer to Wabash.
 You will be prompted to complete this statement in the online applications described above.

-- Your final high school transcript showing your diploma earned and graduation date.
+- Your official final high school transcript showing your diploma earned and graduation date.

 - Your official standardized test (ACT/SAT) scores.